top of page

 • investment value plan.

-The OSS system will examine the provisions on the investment value plan submitted by the entrepreneurs, including the minimum investment amount and conditions on capital for foreign investment.
+The OSS system will evaluate the investment value plan submitted by entrepreneurs, considering including the minimum investment amount and conditions on capital for foreign investment.
 Thereafter, the issuance of NIB will be based on:

 • risk level;